Newsboys outside the Royal Theatre, 1917

 The now-tawdry theatre façade with its plastering of posters had lost a good deal of its original lustre over the years (the theatre had been opened in December 1908).
-Less than a year after this photo was taken a fire swept through most of the block and devastated the theatre and other nearby buildings.
-The Royal was rebuilt and took on quite a different appearance.
+The posters across the top, above the doors, cover the original “Royal” marquee — you get a tiny glimpse of it in the cracks.

 The theatre at this point suffered from what a 1910 writer, F.H.
 Richardson, called “Posteritis” – “a garish, poster-plastered, cheap-looking, tawdry get-up” that was apparently all too common in the 1910s.

 The array of different silent films advertised on posters outside the theatre is typical of the time.
 People would walk by, find out what was playing, and go in and out at any time to see the “continuous program.”
 The signs still say “Vaudeville,” but little vaudeville was being featured at that time.

 The photo was probably taken on a Saturday, because a small notice to the left of the right-hand door indicates that a “special matinee” was being offered for five cents admission and the show was “now on.”
 The Royal had just recently introduced five-cent matinees for children on Saturday afternoons.